Basic components of category

 )

-, all the basic ingredients needed are object
+To have a category, all the basic ingredients needed are objects, maps,

 Rules for category